 If the breeder is a great one, they will already have started training the puppies the basics of dog training.
 But once the puppy is at your house, you need to take over the training.

 You do not want to wait until your puppy is four to five months old to start their training.
 If you wait, until they are older to train them, you will have an out of control Labrottie.

+This is what the page said on September 2019.
+If the breeder is a good one, they will already have started training the puppies the basics of dog training.
+But once the puppy is at your house, you need to take over the training.

+You do not want to wait until your puppy is four to five months old to start their training.
+If you wait, until they are older to train them, you will have an out of control Labrottie.